Three Systems for save Development

 With these different environments comes the need to keep data structures in sync.
 You need to find a way to change each system in a controlled way, when it is time to deploy some changes.
 There are differences in how to manage data structures, depending on where in data processing they occur.
 Theses differences we split into the parts “Data Entry to Staging” and “Core and Presentation”.
 I will dive deeper into these two in the following.

-Big Data Solutions Architect
+Big Data Architect Consultant

 Managing different data structures in the three systems of your Productive Data Lake